 I don’t know of other states that have the allure and romance of Texas.
 Virginia has a long and glorious history.
 New York, especially New York City, boats that it is the financial and cultural center of the United States.
 Okay.
 Congratulations.
 California prides itself on . . . well, I don’t know what Californians pride themselves on.
 The fact that they can hike the mountains in the morning and surf the waves in the afternoon?
 That’s cool.
 But no one who lives outside those states—or any other state for that matter—or moves to those states wonders, How do you become a Virginian . . . or a New Yorker . . . or a Californian?
 No one asks, “What does it mean to be an Oklahoman?”
 This isn’t to diminish the other 49 states—to say they aren’t nice place to live.
 It just means they don’t have the same mystique Texas does.
 I’ve not done an exhaustive search, but I’ve not seen books offering lifesaving tips on how to think like a North Dakotan or a Vermonter or Nebraskan.
 However, there are plenty of books that will place non-Texans on the trail of understanding the Texas way of life.
 Heck, we even have a word for those Texans who have the great misfortune of living outside the state: Texpatriates.

 This doesn’t mean Texas is perfect.
 It isn’t.
 But this side of Paradise, we agree with David Crockett: “[Texas] is the garden spot of the world.
 The best land and best prospects for health I ever saw is here, and I do believe it is a fortune to any man to come here.”
 And he was here only a few month before sacrificing his life at the Alamo.
 A friend puts it like this: “Texas is the land of milk and honey.
 A land of giants!”
 Of which Crockett is one.
 Some take umbrage with Crockett being a true Texan.
-A friend from Tennessee—God help him—takes great pleasure in informing me that if it wasn’t for Tennesseans like Crockett and Houston Texas would be northern Mexico.
+A friend from Tennessee—God bless him—takes great pleasure in informing me that if it wasn’t for Tennesseans like Crockett and Houston Texas would be northern Mexico.
 To which I remind him of Crockett’s famous snub upon leaving Tennessee: “You may all go to hell, I will go to Texas.”
 I’m confident Crockett would agree: “I’d rather be a fencepost in Texas than the king of Tennessee.”
 Those Tennessean came to Texas for a reason; so did my friend, but I don’t remind him of this fact—I don’t what to be ugly about it.

 My friend is really a good sport—and a good guy, even if he hails from the hollers of Tennessee.
 He just needs to learn what Steinbeck learned: “To attack one Texan is to draw fire from all Texans.”
 The great Texas writer, Larry McMurtry has often taken a critical pen against Texas—of its pride and pretensions.
 Fair enough.
 Some of his criticism is warranted.
 And when it’s not, we forgive him.
-It’s like mother says, “My family is not perfect—and I’ll be the first to point out their imperfections.
+It’s like my mother says, “My family is not perfect—and I’ll be the first to point out their imperfections.
 But no one else better.”
-Family can criticize family, but others ought to tread lightly.
+Family can criticize family; others ought to tread lightly.
 Don’t Mess with Texas isn’t just a slogan against littering our Texas highways and byways.

 On the other hand, as Steinbeck notes, “The Texas joke . . . is a revered institution, beloved and in many cases originating in Texas.”
 The weather is a long standing punchline in Texas.
 Truth be told, accurate forecasting here is more hocus-pocus than science.
 It’s down right disconcerting, which is why you’ll often hear, “If you don’t like the weather, wait five minutes, it’ll change.”
 Or, as we sometimes say, “It’s hotter in Texas than a honeymoon hotel and as cold as a cast-iron commode—all on the same day.”
 While some states have four seasons, Texas, depending on who you ask, either has two: scorching Summer and non-scorching Summer; or five: drought, flood, blizzard, hurricane, and twister.

 We laugh about the weather and have been known to guffaw at the caricature of the long, tall Texan—of the gun-totting, horse-riding, cowboy boot- and hat-wearing, pickup-driving Yeehaw.
 And of course, he has an oil well in his front yard and longhorns in his backyard.
 One of our most famous Texans, President George W. Bush, has joked: “Some folks look at me and see a certain swagger, which in Texas is called ‘walking.’”
 A few years ago, my wife and I had a good laugh while strolling hand-in-hand along the River Walk in San Antonio.
-A woman, approaching in the opposite direction, who obviously wasn’t from Texan, spotted me in my cowboy hat and boots.
+A woman, approaching in the opposite direction, who obviously wasn’t from Texas, spotted me in my cowboy hat and boots.
 She swung her phone in front of her face and took a picture, and said to her husband, “Look, a real cowboy.”
 A monkey in a zoo wouldn’t have gotten more attention.
-The only appropriate response in such a situation is to tip your hat with a greeting, “Ma’am.”
+The only appropriate response in such a situation is to tip your hat, “Ma’am.”